TonyCode2012/algorand-sc/README.md

 ### Crust network

 Crust network is an incentive layer built on IPFS network.
-It completes [GOPS](https://wiki.crust.network/docs/en/crustOverview#gpos) and [MPOW](https://wiki.crust.network/docs/en/crustOverview#mpow) mechanisms to build a decentralized storage market([DSM](https://wiki.crust.network/docs/en/crustOverview#dsm)).
+It completes [GPOS](https://wiki.crust.network/docs/en/crustOverview#gpos) and [MPOW](https://wiki.crust.network/docs/en/crustOverview#mpow) mechanisms to build a decentralized storage market([DSM](https://wiki.crust.network/docs/en/crustOverview#dsm)).
 For more information about Crust network, check this [doc](https://wiki.crust.network/en)

 ### IPFS gateway

 Before using storage order smart contract, make sure you have an IPFS gateway.
 You can start one on local referring to [this doc](https://docs.ipfs.tech/install/ipfs-desktop/), or using [public gateways](https://docs.ipfs.tech/concepts/ipfs-gateway/#gateway-providers) or [those](https://github.com/crustio/crust-apps/blob/041258d0aca109a8d5e24cdade0be351c3e57f73/packages/apps-config/src/ipfs-gateway-endpoints/index.ts) maintained by Crust network.
-You can upload files you want to store to IPFS gateway and get a cid(content id) which represents uploaded file and its size.
+You can upload file you want to store to IPFS gateway and get a cid(content id) which represents uploaded file and its size.
 With these two parameters you can place order on Crust network.
+Here is an [example](https://wiki.crust.network/docs/en/buildFileStoringWithGWDemo) about how to upload file to Crust IPFS gateway.
 For more information about IPFS, check this [doc](https://docs.ipfs.tech/).

 ### Deployment